2.1 Maximizing Profit and Decisions

 Without too much extra work, you can use your knowledge of keep-or-drop decisions to make the decision of whether to add a product line too.
 This would be an add-or-don’t decision.

 The alternatives are adding the new product line or not adding it.
-Interdependency between different product lines’ revenue and costs are likely to play a role in this analysis too, although in the opposite direction (i.e. revenue increases upon adding the line and costs that overlap with other lines).
+Interdependency between different product lines’ revenue and costs are likely to play a role in this analysis too, although in the opposite direction.
+That is, revenue might increase in related product lines and some costs might overlap with other lines.

 2.3.4 Special Order

 A special order is a customer order that is “special” because it is out-of-the-ordinary and non-routine.
-These orders are usually high enough in volume to warrant special consideration by a manager.
-They usually involve a customer requesting a discount.
+These orders are usually high enough in volume to warrant special consideration by some form of manager or especially delegated decision-maker.
+They usually also involve a customer requesting a discount due to the size of the order.
 Special orders often arrive after the firm’s productive capacity has been planned and committed (which leads to the capacity constraint discussion below).

 The firm that receives such an order has to decide just how special this customer is.
 Do they get their requested discount?